ruixiao24/ruixiao24.github.io/_pages/about.md

 # About me

-I'm a fifth-year PhD student in Computer Science at Zhejiang University under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
-I also work closely with [Prof. Jun Han](http://www.junhan.org/) from KAIST.
+I'm an incoming Assistant Professor in the [School of Computing and Artificial Intelligence}(https://scai.sufe.edu.cn/) at [SUFE](https://english.sufe.edu.cn/).
 My research interests lie at the intersection of ***security*** and ***mobile/wireless/sensing systems***.
 Currently, my work spans applications in wireless sensing, visible light communication, and cyber-physical security, with a particular focus on the innovative analysis of physical signals to drive advancements in these areas.
 I have published papers in several top conferences, including ACM MobiCom, MobiSys, SenSys, NDSS, and USENIX Security.

+I obtained my Ph.D in Computer Science at Zhejiang University in 2025 under the supervision of [Prof. Jinsong Han](https://person.zju.edu.cn/en/hanjinsong).
+I also worked closely with [Prof. Jun Han](http://www.junhan.org/) from KAIST.
 I received my B.S. in Physics with honors at Zhejiang University in 2020.

 # News
 - 05/2025.
 I was selected as **[ACM MobiSys Rising Star 2025](https://www.sigmobile.org/mobisys/2025/)** for research on wireless sensing and security.